 Now loaded with fresh weapons, differentiating between the two quarterbacks moving forward comes down to two things: Winston’s consistency and Mariota’s health.
 Winston won’t have any excuses left to be terribly inconsistent in 2017.
 The offense will be stacked at the skill positions and the ground game will almost surely rebound.
 The team around Winston will be plenty effective, but Winston needs to prove for certain he’s the offense’s conductor.

 Mariota needs to remain healthy.
 He missed four games as a rookie and broke his leg in Week 16 last year, an injury that will force him to miss some of the offseason and preseason action.
 Missing time this offseason, especially when the offense will be largely dependent on rookie receivers, could be a critical disadvantage for the Titans, at least early on in the season.
 It is a tall order to assume Mariota can come back firing on all cylinders after an injury as severe as a broken leg.

 After all this build up, there is no definitive answer in the Mariota vs. Winston debate (yet).
 While Mariota looked better last season, there is plenty of reason to believe both are budding superstars.
 The two will be on a more even playing field from a personnel standpoint, which should lend to a clearer picture of where each of them are at and who has the brighter future, even if by a marginal difference.
 As has been the case to this point, the discourse over these two may always be more about stylistic preference than a true talent disparity.
-A quarterback “rivalry” between them has the potential to be one of the most compelling of this generation.
+A quarterback “rivalry” between these two has the potential to be one of the most compelling of this generation.